UTDNebula/website/docs/maintainers/design/spec.md

 ---
 sidebar_position: 3
 title: 'UI Specs'
-description: How Project Nebula things are supposed to look.
+description: How Nebula Labs things are supposed to look.
 ---

 ## Overview

-Here you'll learn how to make things _look_ like Project Nebula apps.
+Here you'll learn how to make things _look_ like Nebula Labs apps.

 Generally, we stick to Material Design guidelines for usability.